xoopR/distr6/README.md

 truncation, huberization, product distributions and mixture distributions.
 In our next release we plan to include

+  - A `plot` method for Distributions
-  - A `plot` and `qqplot` method for distributions
+  - A generalised `qqplot` for comparing any distributions
   - A finalised `FunctionImputation` decorator with different imputation strategies
+  - Discrete distribution substraction (negative convolution)
+  - A wrapper for scaling distributions to a given mean and variance
   - More probability distributions
-  - Finalised Kernels
   - Any other good suggestions made between now and then\!

 ## Package Development and Contributing